 Felix: Raleigh-Durham NCLEX course instructor

-...science and math.
-I have found that I have a knack for explaining things.
+...for explaining things.
 I am a good listener and I have a lots of patience.
 I have taught varied age groups ranging from elementary to graduate level.
 I also feel that I am a very good mentor.
 I have been through and understand the application system for college, medical, and graduates schools (including international schools.)
-I have mentored and continue to mentor several students,...
+I have mentored and continue to mentor several students, especially pre-med students.
+So far, 100% of my students have gained...

 Education & Certification